 Since its mysterious mention in March of 2015, there has been tons of speculation on the nature of the Nintendo’s new project, code-named the NX.
 Would it be a new handheld console as a successor to the 3DS?
 Would it be the home console everyone wanted the mildly disappointing Wii U to be?
-As it turns out, it’s both.
+As it turns out, it’s both, meet the Nintendo Switch.

 The NX, whose final name was revealed as the Nintendo Switch in a fantastic reveal video, is an interesting mixture of portable and home console.
 The Switch has a home hub not unlike the Wii or Wii U, but with a detachable tablet that allows you to play on the go.
 Let’s look at a few reasons the Switch will be a huge success.
 And a comeback for Nintendo of Britney Spears-ian proportions.